 Elizabeth Losin, Ph.D. is an Assistant Professor of Psychology and Director of the Social and Cultural Neuroscience Lab at the University of Miami.
 She received her Ph.D. in Neuroscience from UCLA in 2012 and came to the University of Miami at the start of 2015.
 Her passion lies in combining her training in anthropology and neuroscience to explore the bidirectional relationship between culture and the brain.
 She has investigated how humans acquire cultural beliefs and practices through imitation, how these beliefs and practices shape psychology and brain function by comparing individuals with different sociocultural backgrounds, and how both processes impact human health and health care.
 Along with the SCN Lab members, she is currently focusing on how cultural experiences (e.g., discrimination) and social situations (e.g., the doctor-patient relationship) influence pain perception and the brain mechanisms underlying it.
 She is also passionate about sharing scientific knowledge and enthusiasm with the general public!

-Steven R. Anderson, B.A.
+Steven R. Anderson, M.S.

-firstname.lastname@example.org | website
+firstname.lastname@example.org | Website

 Morgan Gianola, B.A.